|

 of these "Consumers Digest Best Buys" are available at

-major U.S. consumer electronics retail stores.
+major US consumer electronics retail stores.

 Sennheiser MX 560 high-performance earbuds received a Best Buy among